jlui17/W2F_Inv_Manager/README.md

 As a user, I want to be able to load the last save of containers on startup.

-As a user, I want to be able to save each container whenever I quit out of the application.
+As a user, I want to be able to save each container whenever I click the save button.